sillsdev/pcpatrflex/README.md

 in a *FieldWorks Language Explorer* project.
 You tell *Use PC-PATR with FLEx* the PC-PATR grammar file to use.
 Then you can choose a text or a portion of that text and ask *Use PC-PATR with FLEx* to try and disambiguate it.

-*Use PC-PATR with FLEx* is compatible with version 9.0.4 Beta or higher of FLEx.
+*Use PC-PATR with FLEx* is compatible with version 9.1.18 or higher of FLEx.

 While you can use any PC-PATR grammar file, *Use PC-PATR with FLEx* expects that you will have used the *PAWS* program to create the PC-PATR grammar file.
 See https://software.sil.org/paws/ for more on PAWS.